raspberrypilearning/cd-intermediate-html-css-sushi/en/step_8.md

 + Before you start, make sure your project is saved.
 Then refresh your website by clicking the refresh icon in your browser.

 + On your web page (the actual page, not the code) highlight the text with the border that you added on the previous card, then right-click on it and select the option **Inspect** from the menu that appears.
-(The option might be called 'Inspect Element' or similar, depending on what browser you are using.)
+(The option might be called 'Inspect Element' or similar, depending on what browser you are using.
+If you're having trouble finding a menu option, just ask someone at your Dojo for help.)

 ![Selecting the Inspect option on highlighted text](images/highlightTextAndInspect.png)